Next-generation global gravitational-wave detector network: Impact of detector orientation on compact binary coalescence and stochastic gravitational-wave background searches: CBC Searches

 \subsection{Extension to binary black hole mergers}

-We have assessed the capabilities of next-generation detector networks regarding detection, localization and distance measurement in CBC searches on the example of a reference BNS system.
-Extending this study to BBHs and possibly NSBHs is not straightforward.
-While many of the concepts hold, like the importance of being able to measure both polarizations, BBHs are subject to more subtleties affecting the parameter estimation.
-For BBHs we expect a more diverse mass distribution than for BNS both in range of total mass and mass ratio.
-Moreover, while spins for BNS are generally expected to be small and aligned with the orbital angular momentum~\cite{Tauris:2017}, this is not generically true for BBHs.
-Their spins can yield valuable information about their formation history~\cite{Mandel:2009,Rodriguez:2016,Farr:2017,Gerosa:2018}.
-These effects significantly enrich the morphology of the emitted GW signal and thus a single reference system would not provide enough information.
+We have evaluated the capabilities of next-generation detector networks for detecting, localizing, and measuring distances in CBC searches, using the standard reference BNS system of $1.4+1.4\Msun$, commonly employed to estimate detector sensitivity.
+Extending this analysis to BBHs and possibly neutron star-black holes presents no conceptual or technical challenge, however, some subtleties must be considered.
+Nonetheless, we do not expect the conclusions of our comparative study to differ significantly across different source types.

+For BBHs we expect a more diverse mass distribution than for BNS, both in terms of total mass and mass ratio.
+Additionally, while spins for BNS are generally expected to be small and aligned with the orbital angular momentum~\cite{Tauris:2017}, this is not generically true for BBHs.
+These factors significantly enrich the morphology of the emitted GW signal and make a single reference system insufficient.
+Therefore, examining several reference models within this parameter space may be useful.
+Furthermore, while localization and distance estimation remain important for BBHs, accurately measuring their spins might be even more valuable, as it can yield insights into their formation history~\cite{Mandel:2009,Rodriguez:2016,Farr:2017,Gerosa:2018}.
+However, to evaluate how well detector networks can reconstruct the spins of BBHs, full parameter estimation would be necessary.
 In addition, due to the possible asymmetric masses and precession, higher modes in the GW waveform become important and can contribute considerably to the parameter estimation.
 In particular, the distance measurement gets more precise due to breaking the distance-inclination degeneracy~\cite{London:2017,Mills:2020,Liu:2024}.
-Also additional features like GW memory can enhance parameter estimation and have been shown to be important for high SNR signals in next-generation detectors~\cite{Xu:2024}.
+Also, additional features like GW memory can enhance parameter estimation and have been shown to be important for high SNR signals in next-generation detectors~\cite{Xu:2024}.

 These complications lead to the fact that parameter estimation using the single template model is inappropriate and a full inference of all parameters is needed.
 However, this would increase the computational cost of a similar study enormously.
-Nonetheless, one could circumvent this by looking e.g. at a few reference systems only in particular sky directions and apply likelihood re-weighting techniques~\cite{Payne:2019}.
-Another possibility would be to fall back to analysis tools based on the Fisher matrix formalism.
+Nonetheless, one could circumvent this by looking, e.g., at a few reference systems only in particular sky directions and apply likelihood reweighting techniques~\cite{Payne:2019}.